gummesson/ellengummesson/_posts/2012-08-22-the-hassles-of-media-queries.md

 ---
-title: "The Hassles Of Media Queries"
+title: "The hassles of media queries"
 tags: [Code, CSS, HTML]
 layout: post
 comments: true
+external-link: false
 ---

 When I first set out to create this site, I knew that I wanted to make it responsive by adding a couple of media queries in my CSS.
 I never knew that it could become quite a tricky feat though.
 I tried and I tried, but for some reason I couldn't get them to properly work.
 Then it hit me that I'd forgot to add this in the `<head>`: